Skip to main content

 Dir.
 Peter Strickland

 Peter Strickland’s sophomore film is a striking combination of dazzling Argento-esque style and haunting Lynchian atmosphere; it’s as though the director glimpsed into the collective mind-space of these filmmakers and recreated what he saw and heard there in this claustrophobic nightmare of sound and vision.
 Set in the Seventies, Berberbian Sound Studio tells of mild-mannered British sound technician Gilderoy (Toby Jones), who is brought to Italy to work on the sound effects for a gruesome horror film.
 His increasingly nightmarish task slowly begins to take its toll, and before long, life begins to imitate art.
 Or does it?
-From the opening moments as Gilderoy is led into the studio – rather like a patient being led into a psychiatric hospital - an ominous dread seeps throughout proceedings and an ever dank ambiguity manifests itself.
+From the opening moments, as Gilderoy is led into the studio – rather like a patient being led into a psychiatric hospital - an ominous dread seeps throughout proceedings and an ever dank ambiguity manifests itself.

 That Strickland chose the post-production process of an Italian horror film in the Seventies to serve as the backdrop for his tale of a sound engineer coming undone is not only irresistible, but also practical.
 Italian horror films were usually shot without sound; it was added in post production and the practice of dubbing the voices of actors was common.
 As anyone who has ever seen such films will testify, this usually results in an eerie, uncanny and rather ‘detached’ quality to the performances and situations onscreen.
 These disembodied voices echo throughout Berberian Sound Studio as they throb down empty corridors and fill close-up shots of wide eyes and mouths.
 There is so much here for admirers of gialli and horror all'italiana.
-Not only peppered with nods to the giallo – such as the black leather gloved hand that starts the projector rolling (and arguably Gilderoy’s downward spiral into despair) - the film is awash with striking images echoing the sexualised panic and violence of Italian horror; in particular the parades of ample-lunged women operatically screaming for their lives in sound booths while surrounded by total darkness.
+Not only peppered with nods to the giallo – such as the black leather gloved hand that starts the projector rolling (and arguably Gilderoy’s downward spiral into despair) - the film is awash with striking images echoing the sensual panic and violence of Italian horror; in particular the parades of ample-lunged women operatically screaming for their lives in sound booths while surrounded by total darkness.
 And then there’s the horror film itself Gilderoy is working on, The Equestrian Vortex.
 While we never see it, through the sounds Gilderoy creates we can imagine its devastating violence and obscene nature.
-Through inane dialogue whispered by voice-over actresses we also learn that it's set in a riding school plagued by witchcraft and violent occultists.
+Through inane dialogue whispered by voice-over actors we also learn that it's set in a riding school plagued by witchcraft and violent occultists.
 In other words: Suspiria with dressage.
 The only glimpse (but what a glimpse!) we catch is its lurid opening titles; all rotoscoped and jarring imagery of Satanic cults, witches and abhorrent devilry, complete with an ear-splitting soundtrack of pounding piano, deranged drum arrangements and prog-electro courtesy of Broadcast doing their best Goblin impression.

 There is a meticulous attention to detail with regards to the vintage sound recording equipment Gilderoy uses.
 It’s presented as an almost alchemical apparatus of occult origin, amalgamating technology with arcane mystery.
 The sinister, otherworldly portrayal of the equipment, as it records, manipulates and plays back all manner of alarming sounds, evokes the work of sci-fi writer Nigel Kneale, who often presented technology as a quasi-magical force with ominous connotations.
 In the grand tradition of the giallo, the instruments of death (in this case, sound recording equipment) are strangely fetishised, as Strickland’s camera gazes upon them in exquisite close up and longing tracking shots.
 While many of the visual references may be lost on those not fluent in Argento, Bava and Martino, it shouldn’t detract from the power the film wields in its depiction of a mild-mannered, vulnerable man becoming increasingly disorientated in hopelessness, frustration and despair.
-Interestingly, the film also seems to have been inspired as much by vintage library recordings and the likes of the BBC Radiophonic Workshop, from whence the likes of Delia Derbyshire unleashed their unearthly and haunting soundscapes.
+Interestingly, the film also seems to have been inspired as much by vintage library recordings and the work of the BBC Radiophonic Workshop, from which Delia Derbyshire unleashed her unearthly and haunting soundscapes.

 Sinister undertones abound in the mystery of why Gilderoy was hired to work on this brutal title.
 His background is in Home Counties nature documentaries.
 However this is not really the focus of Strickland's story.
-Much like the characters and plots in bygone Italian horror films, the characters in Berberian Sound Studio are merely pawns the director uses to explore the dark themes which take centre stage: isolation, psycho-sexual anxiety and the power of cinema.
+Much like the characters and plots in bygone Italian horror films, the characters in Berberian Sound Studio are merely pawns the director uses to explore the dark themes which take centre stage: isolation, psychological decay, sexual anxiety and the power of cinema.
 Much like the characters in the gialli of yesteryear, they're victims of cruel logic, and there’s a sense that they are somehow being manipulated by something beyond comprehension.
 The dark influence of horror cinema, perhaps?
 Strickland’s motives are ever ambiguous and his focus is not conventional.

 All the beautiful build up leads to a sudden and unexpected ending that has echoes of Lynch’s Mulholland Drive.
 Indeed, Berberian Sound Studio really pushes the boundaries of what constitutes horror, and what contemporary audiences expect from it as a genre.
 Far from demystifying the magic of cinema, Strickland’s film enshrouds it in an otherworldly allure.